shuripy/pystudents/README.md

 # pystudents
-Student Projects will be placed here.
+Sample Code will be placed here.
-Each of you will create a "branch" where you will put an assignment for this repository.
-This will be our practice location.
+Do not simply copy the code.
+Make sure you understand what it is doing.